-The 1960’s and 70s were something of a golden age for British armed robberies, and Derek Smalls was at the height of the game.
-Committing himself to a life of crime at the age of 15, Smalls is known for having successfully robbed a British bank of over £230,000, a record at the time.
-Fleeing the scene, Smalls escaped to Paris and later to Costa Del Sol, where he followed the hunt for his capture through newspapers.
+The 1960’s and 70s were something of a golden age for British armed robberies, and Derek "Bertie" Smalls was at the height of the game, committing himself to a life of crime at the age of 15.
+Smalls' pièce de résistance was his robbery of the Ilford Barclay's Bank branch in 1970, pocketing a mammoth £237,000 - a record at the time.
+Fleeing the scene, the east London native escaped to Paris and later to the Costa Del Sol, where he followed the hunt for his capture through newspapers.

 8. Carl Gugasian

-7. Frank William Abagnale Jr.
+7. Frank Abagnale Jr.

 6. Albert Spaggiari

-5. Jesse Woodson James
+5. Jesse James

 4. Bill Mason

-2. Vicenzo Peruggia
+2. Vincenzo Peruggia

 With ever-advancing technology and DNA detection practically available on tap, getting past the law is nearly impossible these days.
-Of course, a life of crime is hardly something that anyone wants to add to their list of skills, but by peering into the past, we can understand how things used to run when criminals held more cards than the police.
+Of course, a life of crime is hardly something that anyone wants to add to their list of skills, but by peering into the past, we can understand how things used to be when the criminals held more cards than the police.